 “The state participated directly in the nation’s economy to an extent unequalled in any Western country.
 In 1899 the state bought almost two-thirds of all Russia’s metallurgical production.
 By the early 20th century it controlled some 70 per cent of the railways and owned vast tracts of land, numerous mines and oil fields, and extensive forests.
 The national budgets from 1903 to 1913 indicated that the government received more than 25 per cent of its income from various holdings.
 Russia’s economic progress in the eleven years of Witte’s tenure as minister of finance was, by every standard, remarkable.
 Railway trackage virtually doubled, coal output in southern Russia jumped from 183 million poods in 1890 to 671 million in 1900.”

 Abraham Ascher, historian

 1. For much of the 1800s, Russia was a comparatively backward economy in comparison to Western Europe.
 It remained dominated by agrarian production.

-3. The main instigator of economic reform was Sergei Witte, who attracted foreign investment in Russian industries.
+3. In the late 1800s, the main instigator of economic reform was Sergei Witte, who worked to attract foreign investment in Russian industries.

-4. Witte’s changes triggered a marked growth in industrial production and the movement of workers into the cities and spending on infrastructure projects.
+4. Witte’s changes triggered a marked growth in industrial production, the movement of workers into the cities and spending on infrastructure projects.

-5. In economic terms, the policy reforms were successful and helped Russia ‘catch up’ to western European powers – but they also created an industrial working class prone to grievances and revolutionary ideas.
+5. In economic terms, the policy reforms were successful and helped Russia belatedly industrialise – but they also created an industrial working class prone to grievances and revolutionary ideas.